-We are posting this article by Tony Greenstein following the Labour Representation Committee’s AGM, in which John McDonnell took part, breaking the Board of Deputies ‘banned list’, borrowed from Apartheid South Africa,
+We are posting this article by Tony Greenstein following the Labour Representation Committee’s AGM, in which John McDonnell too, partly broke from the Board of Deputies ‘banned list’ which was borrowed from apartheid South Africa.

 Gone was the McDonnell who wanted war criminal Alistair Campbell reinstated in the Labour Party and who said that Starmer’s COVID strategy was 100% correct.
 Now he talked of Solidarity and even the Grunwick Strike (past battles always make social democrats more at ease than current ones)!